Advanced Tutorial

 , and 2d_output.thu

 are the required files.
-Additionally, you will need merge_data.txt
+Additionally, merge_data.txt

-to convert the result of Class2D back.
+is needed to convert the result of Class2D back.

-The Meta_Final.thu
+The Meta_Final_bin3.thu

 file contains the images of each class.
-Sort the thu file and then extract q0, q1, tx, ty, class_id:

 .